In this practice guideline

 11. Hybrid embryos comprising human nuclear DNA which are capable of developing into human beings are not patentable.
 This is regardless of the presence of non-human genetic material.

 12. This practice is informed by Woo-Suk Hwang.
 In this case, the Deputy Commissioner determined that the claimed embryos were human beings despite the presence of bovine mitochondrial DNA.
-This is because the essential characteristics of the embryos were determined by their human nuclear DNA.
+This is because the essential characteristics of the embryos were determined by their nuclear DNA.
 5

 Biological processes for the production of human beings